So you’ve signed up for the Tour of Margaret River? (Excellent!)

 In recognition of the significant commitment the club makes to ensure TOMR is well supported for participants, we request that all participants make themselves available as a volunteer at least once during the year for other races conducted by the club.

-In the past, this has been the Beverley Handicap – this year, we hope to have all TOMR entrants participating in the Beverley as it will be a team time trial specifically targeting the lead-up to the TOMR.
-We will likely have be running a crit as part of a series with other Perth clubs during the summer racing season.
+In the past, this has been the Beverley Handicap – this year, we hope to have all TOMR entrants participating in the Byford Team Trial as it will be a team time trial specifically targeting the lead-up to the TOMR.

 Please aim to find a way to volunteer to support the club.